SuzukaDev/suzukadev.github.io/content/articles/the-resilence-of-memory/index.md

 {{< details summary="Inner freedom" >}}

-I wanted to express that no matter the circumstances, our environment and our mental or physical state, we still have some **inner freedom** to find and create joy and beauty, even if it is just in some short degree, and even if all around **seems** hopeless.
+I wanted to express that no matter the circumstances, our environment and our mental or physical state, we still have some **inner freedom** to find and create joy and beauty, even if it is just in some short degree, and even if all around **seems hopeless**.
 And that we have always some control to decide what we want in our own world, and to focus on the things and the ones that wants to be with us, around (and to accept what wants to be out of our lives).

 Seems we live in a <s>shitty</s> complicated world and it gets worse each day that goes by.